Flowdalic/asmack/README.markdown

 ProviderManager
 ===============

-IMPORTANT: In order to work correctly on Android, you need to register the Providers manually before you doing any XMPP activty.
-A example can be found here: http://goo.gl/wXg6v
+**IMPORTANT:** In order to work correctly on Android, you need to register the Providers manually before you doing any XMPP activty.
+An example can be found here: http://goo.gl/wXg6v

 Contribution
 ============